3miyaz/HTML-CSS-and-Javascript-for-Web-Developers-Module-2/README.md

 # module2_project
-This is from HTML, CSS, and Javascript for Web Developers Module 2 Final Project.
+This is second assignment for HTML, CSS, and Javascript for Web Developers course on Coursera.